Frequently Asked Questions

 This varies with the arrangement made by the Shipping/Airline and Freight Forwarder.
 It will also depend on how your goods are transported eg Containers, Truck or Aircraft and the Port of arrival.
 For an Ocean Import by Container it can take up to 7 days after the Ship has docked to access your goods.

-If you are VAT registered you will be forwarded a C79 form by HMRC after the clearance, which you then use for your regular VAT Input/Output returns.
+If you are VAT registered you can use PVA (Postponed VAT Accounting) via your regular VAT returns.

 A deferment account is an account registered with Customs, which allows your Company to make Duty & VAT payments to HMRC.
 This is useful if you have many imports on a regular basis during the year.